Faculty Profile

 Research

-As a researcher and teacher, I am broadly interested in the relationships between humans and the environment.
 My scholarship examines climate adaptation, environmental governance, and disaster response and recovery.
-I am specifically interested in questions related to sources of social-ecological vulnerability and the potential for transformations that can lead to more just and equitable climate futures.
-My work is particularly focused on these topics in relation to flooding, recognizing the power of water to shape lives and livelihoods, especially under conditions of climate change that are leading to more frequent and severe flooding events in already vulnerable places.
-I take a mixed methods approach, with an emphasis on qualitative data collection, and I have research projects in Central Appalachia and Southern Africa.
-I currently have four main research projects, summarized below.
-A full CV is available here.
+My research is particularly focused on these topics in relation to flooding, recognizing the power of water to shape lives and livelihoods, especially under conditions of climate change that are leading to more frequent and severe flooding events in already vulnerable places.
+I take a collaborative and mixed methods approach, with an emphasis on qualitative data collection, and I have regional expertise in Central Appalachia and Southern Africa.
+Below is a summary of current and past research projects.
+My full CV with all publications included can be found here.

-Flood Vulnerably and Resilience in Central Appalachia: This project, currently funded by a grant from the National Science Foundation Civic Innovation Challenge program, investigates sources of vulnerability and resilience to flooding for rural West Virginia, a region with significant flood risk and high levels of socioeconomic vulnerability.
-Our multi-disciplinary research team, which includes state officials and nonprofit organizations, is using community-engaged research methods to build the West Virginia Flood Resiliency Framework (WVFRF).
-The WVFRF is unique in the nation and includes a toolkit containing analytical and visualization tools that will assist residents, local leaders, non-profits, and state officials to assess flood risk, prepare for flood disasters, and increase flood resilience for West Virginia communities.
+Flood Vulnerably and Resilience in West Virginia: This project was funded by a grant from the National Science Foundation Civic Innovation Challenge program, and investigated sources of vulnerability and resilience to flooding in rural West Virginia, a region with significant flood risk and high levels of socioeconomic vulnerability.
+Our multi-disciplinary research team, which included state officials and nonprofit organizations, used community-engaged research methods to build the West Virginia Flood Resiliency Framework (WVFRF).
+The WVFRF is unique in the nation and includes a toolkit containing analytical and visualization tools to assist residents, local leaders, non-profits, and state officials to assess flood risk, prepare for flood disasters, and increase flood resilience for West Virginia communities.
+You can read the first publication from this project in The Professional Geographer.
+Findings from previous related work can be found in The Journal of Political Ecology and Southeastern Geographer.

 Transformation and Just Energy Transitions in West Virginia: This collaborative community-engaged project, funded by the Alfred P. Sloan Foundation, is a collaboration with Dr. Laura Kuhl of Northeastern University and Dr. Marla Perez Lugo, University of Texas, Rio Grande Valley.
 It examines recent investments in energy transformation in the US and how well these investments align with community priorities, through comparative case studies in West Virginia, Puerto Rico, and Massachusetts.
 You can read some of early findings from the WV component of this project in a recent piece from the Bulletin of the Atomic Scientists.